Help Puppy With Separation Anxiety

 My first recommendation would be for your puppy to be crated - don't worry, it's not cruel.

-What a crate will do for your puppy is it will give him a 'place of his own' where he feels safe and, when he's inside his crate, your mum won't need to worry about him snapping around her heels.
+What a crate will do for your puppy is it will give her a 'place of his own' where she feels safe and, when she's inside her crate, your mum won't need to worry about the puppy snapping around her heels.

-Place the crate in the kitchen where he can see your mum.
+Place the crate in the kitchen where the pup can see your mum and what's going on generally.

-I would recommend you begin to leave your puppy in the kitchen, on his own, for a minute or two.
+I recommend you begin to leave your pup in the kitchen on her own for a minute or two.
 Nip out into another room and then return.
 Gradually increase the length of time you stay out of the room.

 Don't make a fuss when you leave or when you return.

-Practice leaving the room and returning frequently and it will teach your puppy that you (or your mum) always return, so he's not really anything to worry about.
+Practice leaving the room and returning frequently and it will teach your puppy that you (or your mum) always return, so she's not really got anything to worry about.

-Rather than repeat myself, you can find lots of helpful information and advice on your
+Rather than repeat myself, you can find lots of helpful information and advice on how to manage your dog's separation anxiety here.

 Work through each stage carefully and slowly and you will get there.